The earlier breast cancer is diagnosed, the better the chance of beating it. So it's important to check your breasts regularly.

 TOUCH your breasts.
 Can you feel anything unusual?

 Lump - may not be seen, but might be felt.

-Any change in size or shape?
+Change to size or shape?

+Can you see any change in size or shape?
 For example, one breast might become larger or lower than the other.

-Such as puckering or dimpling of the skin of the breast.
+Is there any change in skin texture?
+This might be puckering or dimpling of the skin of the breast.

 Rash or crusting

 Can you see any rash or crusting of the nipple or surrounding area?

 Have you felt or seen anything unusual?
 If so, make sure you get checked out by your doctor or nurse as soon as possible.